tryton/tryton/doc/index.rst

 *Paid* or *Canceled*.

 - Company: The company for which the invoice is created.
+- Tax Identifier: The tax identifier that will be printed on the invoice (By default the first tax identifier of the company).
 - Number: The invoice number set on validation for supplier invoices and on posting for others using the sequence defined on the period or fiscal year.
 - Reference: The internal reference of the invoice.